 Compania Naviera Horamar S.A. owns two storehouses located at 880 Calle California, Ciudad Autonoma de Buenos Aires, Argentina and at 791/795 Calle General Daniel Cerri, Ciudad Autonoma de Buenos Aires, Argentina of approximately 259 and 825 square meters, respectively.

-Compania Naviera Horamar S.A. owns the premises from which it operates in Buenos Aires, Argentina.
-This space is approximately 1,208 square meters and is located in 846 Avenida Santa Fe, Ciudad Autonoma.
+Compania Naviera Horamar S.A. also owns a premesis, the space of which is approximately 1,208 square meters and is located in Buenos Aires, Argentina 846 Avenida Santa Fe, Ciudad Autonoma.

-Petrovia Internacional S.A. owns two plots of land in Nueva Palmira, Uruguay, of approximately 29 acres each and one of 23 acres.
+Petrovia Internacional S.A. owns three plots of land in Nueva Palmira, Uruguay, two of approximately 29 acres each and one of 23 acres.